h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Operation of ALPN

 Once a system has been configured to support ALPN, it is negotiated on a per-connection basis as per {{RFC7301}}.
-We give a brief overview here of ALPN in order to provide a high-level description ALPN for readers who are not familier with the details of {{RFC7301}}.
+We give a brief overview here of ALPN in order to provide a high-level description ALPN for readers who are not familiar with the details of {{RFC7301}}.

 1) The client proposes ALPN by sending an ALPN extension in the ClientHello.
 This extension lists one or more application protocols by name.